andreasruti/match-analyzer/README.md

 # match-analyzer
-The match analyzer is my project for fun
+The match analyzer is my project I do just for fun.